-NEW HAVEN, Conn. - A Meriden, Conn., man today admitted his role in an extensive mortgage fraud scheme related to the purchases of numerous homes in New Haven, U.S. Attorney Paul J. Fishman, District of New Jersey, announced.
+NEW HAVEN, Conn. - Two people have been sentenced to prison for their respective roles in an extensive mortgage fraud scheme related to the purchases of numerous homes in New Haven, U.S. Attorney Paul J. Fishman, District of New Jersey, announced today.

+Kwame Nkrumah, a/k/a Roger Woodson, 57, of Meriden, Conn., was sentenced Sept.
+12, 2012, to 48 months in prison and Charmaine Davis, 54, of Waterbury, Conn., was sentenced Sept.
+6, 2013, to 24 months in prison.
+Both were sentenced by U.S. District Judge Janet C. Hall in New Haven federal court.

-Kwame Nkrumah, a/k/a Roger Woodson, 57, pleaded guilty before U.S. District Judge Janet C. Hall in New Haven federal court to an Indictment charging him with conspiracy to commit mail, bank, and wire fraud in two separate mortgage fraud schemes from September 2006 to November 2008.
-Nkrumah, his conspirators, and others received millions of dollars in residential real estate loans by submitting false loan applications, fictitious leases, and false down payments to mortgage lenders.
+Nkrumah previously pleaded guilty before Judge Hall to an Indictment charging him with conspiracy to commit mail, bank, and wire fraud in two separate mortgage fraud schemes from September 2006 to November 2008.
+Davis previously pleaded guilty before Judge Hall in Bridgeport federal court to an information charging her with one count of making a false statement on a loan application

-According to documents filed in this case and statements made in court:
+According to documents filed in these cases and statements made in court:

+Nkrumah, his conspirators, and others, received millions of dollars in residential real estate loans by submitting false loan applications, fictitious leases, and false down payments to mortgage lenders.
 Nkrumah and his conspirators hid from mortgage lenders the true sales price of the houses through, among other things, the use of two HUD-1 forms, only one of which was sent to the lender, and secret contract addenda.
 The buyers often received payments at closing, but those payments were not disclosed to the mortgage lender.